Mia Kindergartens

 Health

-The foundations of a healthy life are set in early childhood, especially during the pre-school education period.
-At Mia Kindergartens, a child internalizes the value of being healthy, the importance of doing sports, consuming healthy food, resting, and complying with the hygiene rules.
-As the school administration, we meticulously follow and implement current changes required by the conditions we live in, such as the Covid-19 epidemic we experienced in the past.
+The foundation of a healthy life is laid during childhood.
+At MIA Kindergartens, a child internalizes the value of being healthy, the importance of physical activity, proper nutrition, rest, and following hygiene rules through the natural flow of school life.
+As school management, we diligently follow and implement the current changes required by the conditions we live in — as we experienced, for example, during the pandemic in recent years.

 Frequently Asked Questions